Patients with functional dystonia either have ‘curled fingers’ or a ‘clenched hand’.

 If you don’t feel that you have functional dystonia you need to look at what basis the diagnosis has been made.
 You should have some of the clinical features described above.
 If you do, why don’t you have confidence in the diagnosis you have been given?

 You do not need to be stressed to have functional dystonia.
 In fact, functional dystonia is often most noticeable when people are relaxed or not thinking about anything in particular.
 Perhaps you rejected the diagnosis because the doctor suggested it was “stress-related”? – there may have been a misunderstanding if that was the case.
 We know that many patients with functional dystonia do have stress as a cause of their symptoms, but many don’t.
 So whether you have been stressed or not is not relevant to the diagnosis.

 We are still learning what specific techniques are most helpful for functional dystonia.

-As a general principal, trying to move the affected part is really important, although if its fixed this may not be possible.
+As a general principle, trying to move the affected part is really important, although if it is fixed this may not be possible.